 There are different ways of staging used for NHL.
 Talk with your child's healthcare

 provider about the stage of your child's cancer.
-One method of staging NHL is the
+One method of staging NHL in children is

 - Stage I. The lymphoma is in only 1 place.
 It’s either in a lymph node or one other part of

 the body.
-It is not in the chest or abdomen.
+It did not start in the chest or abdomen.

 - Stage II.
 The lymphoma is in 2 or more places.
 It’s all in either the upper or lower part of

 - Stage III.
-The lymphoma is in the chest or spine, or it has spread throughout the abdomen.
-Or
+The lymphoma is in the chest or next to the spine, or it has spread throughout the

 - Stage IV.
 The lymphoma is in the bone marrow, the brain and spinal cord, or all three when